cs3411-22f/cs3411-22f.github.io/syllabus.md

     second half of the class, you will have a large group project involving kernel programming.

+**Course Topics** - The class will cover topics about the design and implementation of operating systems, roughly following this schedule:
+-   Class Introduction, OS definition and history
+-   System structure and protection
+-   System structure and processes
+-   IPC and threads
+-   Synchronization
+-   Deadlocks
+-   Scheduling
+-   Real-Time Scheduling
+-   Memory Management
+-   Memory Management II
+-   File Systems APIs and Abstractions
+-   File Systems Design and Implementation

 ### Direct Instruction and Independent Learning

 Each semester, you're expected to spend *at least*: